 In the United States and markets in other countries, patients generally rely on third-party payers to reimburse all or part of the costs associated with their treatment.
-Adequate coverage and reimbursement from governmental healthcare programs, such as Medicare and Medicaid, and commercial payers is critical to new product acceptance.
-Our ability to successfully commercialize our product candidates will depend in part on the extent to which coverage and adequate reimbursement for these products and related treatments will be available from government health administration authorities, private health insurers and other organizations.
+Adequate coverage and reimbursement from governmental healthcare programs, such as Medicare and Medicaid, and commercial pavers is critical to new product acceptance.
+Our ability to successfully commercialize our products and other product candidates will depend in part on the extent to which coverage and adequate reimbursement for these products and related treatments will be available from government health administration authorities, private health insurers and other organizations.
 Government authorities and other third-party payers, such as private health insurers and health maintenance organizations, decide which products they will pay for and establish reimbursement levels.
-In the United States, the principal decisions about reimbursement for new products are typically made by CMS, an agency within the U.S. Department of Health and Human Services.
+In the United States, the principal decisions about reimbursement for new products are typically made by CMS, an agency within the U.S. Department of Health and Human Services (the "HHS").
 CMS decides whether and to what extent a new product will be covered and reimbursed under Medicare and private payors tend to follow CMS to a substantial degree.
 Currently, there is no defined benefit category under CMS for prescription digital therapeutics.
 The availability of coverage and extent of reimbursement by governmental and private payers is essential for most patients to be able to afford treatments.
-Sales of product candidates that we may identify will depend substantially, both domestically and abroad, on the extent to which the costs of our product candidates will be covered and paid for by commercial health plans, pharmacy benefits managers, other healthcare management organizations, or reimbursed by government health administration authorities.
-If coverage and adequate reimbursement is not available, or is available only to limited levels, we may not be able to successfully commercialize our product candidates.
+Sales of our products and other product candidates that we may identify will depend substantially, both domestically and abroad, on the extent to which the costs of our products and other product candidates will be covered and paid for by commercial health plans, pharmacy benefits managers, other healthcare management organizations, or reimbursed by government health administration authorities.
+If coverage and adequate reimbursement is not available, or is available only to limited levels, we may not be able to successfully commercialize our product and other product candidates.
 Even if coverage is provided, the approved reimbursement amount may not be high enough to allow us to establish or maintain pricing sufficient to realize a sufficient return on our investment.
-Further, if we are not successful in obtaining coverage from a broad spectrum of payers, our ability to successfully commercialize our product candidates may be impacted.
+Further, if we are not successful in obtaining coverage from a broad spectrum of payers, our ability to successfully commercialize our products and other product candidates may be impacted.